Advance Refunding Definition

 How does it Work?

 - It is generally associated with the municipal bonds that are usually of low-interest rates.
 In advance refunding the proceeds from the new bonds are used to pay off all the outstanding debts of the government.
-In the latest report in finance, the TCJA (Tax Cut and Job Act) 2017 has eliminated the tax exemption facility for such refunding mechanism for municipal bonds.
+In the latest report in finance, the TCJA (Tax Cut and Job Act) 2017 has eliminated the tax-exempt facility for such refunding mechanism for municipal bonds.

 - This is necessary to do when the obligator borrows some money from the market.
 This is usually witnessed the days near to the maturity of the bonds.
 The proceeds from the new bonds are then set aside in an escrow account whose credit quality is usually high.
 Now after this the municipal bonds will have the same credit risk as to the other bonds in the Agency securities and in this way the process of advance refunding will be done.